 - BIOL 250/Molecular and Cellular Biology (4 credits) An introduction to composition, structure, and function of prokaryotic and eukaryotic cells, using themes of energy and reproduction.
 Topics include DNA replication, transcription, and translation, mutations, gene regulation, membrane function, cellular communication, motility, absorption, and secretion.
 Laboratory includes current research techniques such as cell culture nucleic acid characterization, cloning, and restriction mapping.

 On-campus housing is available for Post-Baccalaureate students on a space availability basis.

 As a participant in the Post-Baccalaureate Programs, you have full access to Drew University ‘s student services and facilities including: a graduate-level library, academic advising, the counseling center, the writing center, and the tutoring program.
 The Simon Forum and Athletic Center is available for use throughout your stay at our university.

 Please note that financial aid is not available to Post-Baccalaureate Pre-Medical Preparation students.
-Contact Drew’s Business Office at 973/408-3114 for information about available payment plans.
+Contact Drew’s Student Accounts Office at 973-408-3114 for information about available payment plans.

 |Full-Time 12-21 Credits||Part-Time 1-11 Credits|